 The kitchen backsplash is a panel that is installed behind your cooking and washing areas.
 Backsplashes typically cover the entire area behind your countertop and fill in the space between your countertops and kitchen cabinets.

 A kitchen backsplash serves both aesthetic and practical purposes.
 The area behind your cooking area will usually be subjected to a lot of heat, grease and oil and leaving it exposed will cause a lot of damage over time.
 It might not help even if you regularly clean your walls.

 The backsplash thus protects your walls from being destroyed.
 It also adds an interesting design element to any kitchen.

 Considerations When Choosing a Backsplash

 Define Your Budget

-The first step to any home improvement project is to define your budget.
+The first step in any home improvement project is to define your budget.
 Do you want to keep your expenditure under a strict amount or are you the type who would pay what you need to pay to get what you want?

 Defining your budget early helps to save you time by narrowing your choices.
 You don’t want to get your hopes up on a beautiful marble slab backsplash only to discover that it’s magnitudes above what you’re willing to pay.